rzaharia/AssistantsTester/Readme.md

 This folder contains the **Visual Studio project** used to build all source files in this repository.
 - The **AssistantsTester** component (found in the `scripts/AssistantsTester/` folder) is designed to optimize the build process to generate the minimal binary.
 - This folder also contains the necessary configuration files and instructions for ⬇️ obtaining and configuring GView, the tool used for analyzing the generated binaries.
 See the sections below for details.

+- ### 📂 problems/
+This folder focuses on **LLM-Based Naming Problems**, including:
+- **sources** - A collection of naming problems used when querying LLMs for renaming variables, functions, and other identifiers.
+- **assistants_results/** – All responses obtained from the LLM, alongside the corresponding input data (the source code).

+For a deeper dive, check out the [problems/README.md](problems/README.md).

 For more information, refer to the [build/README.md](build/README.md).